smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-connectivity.md

 <!-- AllowPhonePCLinking-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy allows IT admins to turn off the ability to Link a Phone with a PC to continue reading, emailing and other tasks that requires linking between Phone and PC.
+This policy allows IT admins to turn off the ability to Link a Phone with a PC to continue reading, emailing and other tasks that require linking between Phone and PC.

 - If you enable this policy setting, the Windows device will be able to enroll in Phone-PC linking functionality and participate in Continue on PC experiences.